EPCCed/hpc-intro/_episodes/12-cluster.md

 generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.

+On smaller systems there will be a separate physical disk on each node, just like the hard drive on your own laptop; on larger systems, all the nodes share storage on a central disk storage system.

 {% include figure.html url="" max-width="40%" file="/fig/node_anatomy.png" alt="Node anatomy" caption="" %}

 > ## Explore Your Computer
 >
 > Try to find out the number of CPUs and amount of memory available on your personal computer.

+This can be surprisinglt challenging due to modern innovations such as *multicore* CPUs and *hyper-threading*.
+Your operating system may not be telling the whole truth!
 {: .challenge}

 > ## Explore The Head Node